Signatures (Basic): Request E-Signatures from Clients

 What your client sees when you request an e-signature

-When you request an e-signature from more than one user for an account (e.g., spouses), the user who is signing sees their own e-signature fields only.
+When you request an e-signature from more than one user for an account (e.g., spouses), the user who is signing sees their own e-signature field only.
 The document remains Pending E-Signature in the Signatures subtab until both parties have e-signed it.

 If you’d like to see TaxDome from the client side, access a read-only view.